ai-2070/reliable-ai-streams-py/WHITEPAPER.md

 Each pattern is classified into the error taxonomy so retry behavior is automatic and correct.

+### Zero-Token and Stall Protection

+A subtle failure mode: the model produces nothing, or produces a few tokens then stops.
+L0 detects:

+- **Zero output**: stream completes with no meaningful content.
+- **Early termination**: stream closes far sooner than expected.
+- **Mid-stream stalls**: tokens stop arriving but the stream does not close.

+These are treated as recoverable failures, triggering retry or fallback automatically.

 ### Fallback Chains

 When retries are exhausted, L0 falls through to a configurable sequence of fallback stream factories.
 This enables high-availability execution across models or providers while preserving a single deterministic contract to the application.
 Each fallback gets its own full retry budget.